xrwaow/image_to_latent/README.md

 # image_to_latent
-from 3x128x128 image to 4096 latent and decoded back (so lossy ~92% image compression)
+from 3x128x128 image to 4096 latent and decoded back

 1st image - original